Formwerdung/Docs/browsers.md

 - Browser does not lack significant features *or* exhibits feature declaration bugs (IE 8, Safari 6.1)
 - Browser is a test release

 We aim for a coverage of 90% in usage percentage.
-Note that the actual coverage is higher because 1) certain browsers are not accounted for in the statistics and 2) not testing for a browser does not necessarily imply that it the website is *not* displayed properly supported. just because we.
-Other browsers must be agreed upon individually.
-"Support" does not imply that site look the same on all browsers, principles of graceful degradation are applied.
+Note that the actual coverage might be higher because 1) certain browsers are not accounted for in the statistics and 2) not testing for a browser does not imply that the website is *not* displayed properly.
+"Support" does not imply that the site will look the same on all browsers, principles of graceful degradation are applied.
 For more info, check the [general remarks]().

 | Browser     | CH Support in % |
 |:------------|----------------:|